quantumopticslkb-user/LKB_mkdocs/docs/publications/bibliography.md

 Especially when you want to share them with other people.
 The lab decided to use [zotero](https://www.zotero.org/) to keep a centralised database of articles members of the group found useful.
-You can sign up for free, and ask Maxime Jacquet to add you to the group's library.
+You can sign up for free, and ask the aministrators to add you to the group's library.

 ## How to monitor literature